medvedevgroup/TwoPaCo/README.md

 1) TwoPaCo uses **k** as the size of the vertex and **(k + 1)** as the size of the edge
 2) **k** must be odd

+The maximum value of K supported by TwoPaCo is determined at the compile time.
+To increase the max value of K, increase the value "MAX_CAPACITY" defined in the header "vertexenumerator.h" and recompile.
+The value of "MAX_CAPACITY" should be at least (K + 4) / 32 + 1.
+Note that increasing the parameter will slow down the compilation.

 Number of hash functions
 ------------------------